ThorSummerall/learn-co-sandbox/CLI_Pokedex/notes.md

+NOTES
 git add .
 git commit -m 'message here'
+then git push to actually send it to the repository

 REMOVE THE fancy text from url's and such. open-uri doesn't like it and will throw out an error.